 The project was one that had enticed us long ago, and we finally had the opportunity to feature the kegged G&T at the rip-roarin' birthday party of a couple of bartender friends, Travis Tober of The Four Seasons Austin and Whitney Hobbs of Whisler's.
 It should be of little surprise that putting a craft gin and tonic on tap was a booming success.

 The principles of kegging anything-- be it beer or spirit-- are pretty straightforward.
 The goal is to push as much CO2 into the keg as possible, while eliminating the presence of oxygen.

-The secret to rich, long-lasting carbonation is solubility-- specifically the solubility of CO2 in water.
-The solubility of solids in water tends to increase with temperature (think of boiling water and sugar for a simple syrup).
-However the solubility of gasses in water tends to decrease with temperature.
+The secret to rich, long-lasting carbonation is solubility--specifically the ability of CO2 to dissolve in water.
+The solubility of gasses in water tends to decrease with temperature.
 This means that achieving maximum carbonation of your tapped cocktail requires making the beverage as cold as possible prior to charging, during the charge, and during consumption.

 It's also generally helpful to agitate the keg itself during the charging process.
 This serves to ensure that the CO2 is thoroughly diffused throughout the G&T, and can be done by either rocking the keg back and forth or by rolling the keg back and forth on the ground a-la coffee can ice cream.

 I wish there were some tried and true rule of thumb for exactly how long carbonating takes.
 Alas, there are simply too many variables involved in the process for such inflexibility.
 Instead rely on some simple, intuitive guidelines.

 The longer you charge the keg, the more carbonated your beverage will be.

 Generally the higher the alcohol content of your beverage, the longer the carbonation time.